thalhamerb/remote-scheduler/README.md

 ## Future improvements

-1) Make Remote Scheduler a dependency that can be added to a new project rather than having to update the project directly
-2) Right now, the remote scheduler is setup to send and forget about schedule job run and having the message expire after configurable amount of time.
-Can make smarter by having client application posts to a queue every xx seconds while running a job so the remote scheduler can track the job is still running.
-Also send a completion message when the job is completed.
-Would be useful for jobs that don't allow concurrent executions.
+1) Right now, schedule runs are "send and forget" creating messages that expire after a configurable amount of time with the default being the next fire time.
+To disallow concurrent runs of the same job, can make the client application posts to a queue every few seconds while running a job so the remote scheduler can track the job is still running.
-Also this will remove the need for expire strategy and expire time defined in application.
+Also send a completion message when done.
-3) Add test cases
+2) Add test cases

 ## Authors